Welcome to ComSciCon 2017!

-The program from last year's ComSciCon 2016 is available here.
+The program for this year's workshop is available here.

 About ComSciCon 2017